bebbo/amiga-gcc/README.md

 After adding the user to the group, you may have to logout and login again to apply the changes to your user.

 ## Building
-In most cases you can simply run `make all` as root.
+In most cases you can simply run `sudo make all`.
 You can use `-j` to speed up the build, adjusting the value of `-j` to the number of cores you wish to use for the build process.

 ```
 make clean